 Property operating income - Property operating income represents income associated with the operations of commercial real estate properties classified as real estate owned.
 The Company recognizes revenue for these activities when the fees are fixed or determinable, or are evidenced by an arrangement, collection is reasonably assured and the services under the arrangement have been provided.
-For the three months ended March 31, 2012, the Company recorded approximately \$9.0 million of property operating income relating to its real estate owned properties, as compared to approximately \$4.7 million for the three months ended March 31, 2011.
-As of March 31, 2012 and 2011, the Company had two real estate owned properties.
-This was due to a portfolio of multifamily assets that was purchased by the Company out of bankruptcy and a portfolio of hotel assets that was transferred to the Company by the owner, a creditor trust.
+For the three and six months ended June 30, 2012, the Company recorded approximately \$8.3 million and \$17.3 million, respectively, of property operating income relating to its real estate owned properties, as compared to approximately \$7.5 million and \$12.2 million, respectively, for the three and six months ended June 30, 2011.
+As of June 30, 2012 and 2011, the Company had two real estate owned properties, a portfolio of multifamily assets that was purchased by the Company out of bankruptcy and a portfolio of hotel assets that was transferred to the Company by the owner, a creditor trust.
 Both of these portfolios were acquired in the first quarter of 2011.

 Additionally, real estate investments were reclassified from real estate owned to real estate held-for-sale in 2011, resulting in the reclassification of all of the operating activity from these properties from property operating income and expenses into discontinued operations for all prior periods.
 See Note 6 - "Real Estate Owned and Held-For-Sale" for further details.

-Other income - Other income represents loan structuring, defeasance, and miscellaneous asset management fees associated with the Company's loans and investments portfolio.
+Other income - Other income represents net interest income and gains and losses recorded on the Company's linked transactions, as well as loan structuring, defeasance, and miscellaneous asset management fees associated with the Company's loans and investments portfolio.
 The Company recognizes these forms of income when the fees are fixed or determinable, are evidenced by an arrangement, collection is reasonably assured and the services under the arrangement have been provided.